What is CBP?

 For further reading on CBP technique, go to:

 Dr. Ryan Hamm is a chiropractor in Arlington Heights and has been treating disorders of the spine and extremities for over 25 years.
 He specializes in posture and movement rehabilitation to resolve painful conditions of the musculoskeletal system.
 Dr. Hamm has been studying the most critical components people need for ideal posture and movement to minimize joint wear and tear.
-He has an Advanced Certification in Chiropractic Biophysics (CBP) Technique and he is a Dynamic Neuromuscular Stabilization (DNS) certified practitioner.
+He has an Advanced Certification in Chiropractic Biophysics (CBP) Technique and he is a Dynamic Neuromuscular Stabilization (DNS) certified practitioner and certified DNS Exercise Trainer.